luontola/tdd-mooc/data/exercises.md

 ##### Effort estimate

 * <dfn data-title="...if familiar with TDD and the problem domain">Minimum</dfn>: 10 hours
-* <dfn data-title="...based on past student submissions">Average</dfn>: 30 hours
+* <dfn data-title="...based on past student submissions">Average</dfn>: 32 hours
-* Most of the effort is in setting up the infrastructure, and that becomes the faster the more old projects you have from where to copy-paste snippets.
+* Much of the effort is in setting up the infrastructure, and that becomes the faster the more old full-stack projects you have from where to copy-paste snippets.

 # Exercise 6: Conway's Game of Life